 What is the Repair Clinic?

 Twice an academic year, faculty and staff volunteers gather for a two-hour session to fix students' rips and missing buttons, jammed zippers, broken glasses, backpack straps and much more.
 This service is absolutely free to any GVSU student.
 At each clinic, we try to repair as much as we can for as many as we can.
-In 2017-2018, two clinics of two-hours each managed to make over 100 repairs.
+In 2017-2018, two clinics of two-hours each managed to make 108 repairs.
+The October 24, 2018 clinic accomplished 50 repairs and 8 students learned to knit.

 Knitting instruction on site with yarn and knitting needles learners may keep.